bhoover59/NAPR/README.md

 ```

 ## Run the model
-You will need to edit the main.Rmd file to run the model with your field campaign data.
+You will need to edit the core.R file to run the model with your field campaign data.
 Currently, the data must be a 24 hour diurnal which can be achieved using the diurnals package above.
 Additionally, the get_initial.R must be edited to adjust the initial conditions.

 ## Diurnal average
 1. Inputs